Jarus95/GeometryGuru/README.md

-# GeometryGuru
+# GeometryGuru v1.0
 This program finds the area of a geometric figure

 Have a look at `Program.cs` file and you can see how I have used:

 * Console input/output
-* Find the area of a geometric figure
+* Arithmetic operations to find the area of triangle

 ## Demo
 ![demo](./Assets/demo-live.gif)